-Pamala Sullivan serves as Executive Vice President, Power Supply & Generation.
-Ms. Sullivan provides supervisory oversight to AMP's power supply and generation operations, including the company's energy control center, commodity procurement, power supply planning, regional transmission organization affairs, generation development and operations.
+Pamala Sullivan serves as Chief Operating Officer, a position to which she was appointed on April 23, 2020.
+Ms. Sullivan previously served as Executive Vice President, Power Supply & Generation, where she provided supervisory oversight to AMP's power supply and generation operations, including the company's energy control center, commodity procurement, power supply planning, regional transmission organization affairs, generation development and operations.
+As Chief Operating Officer, she will retain this portfolio and work with Ms. Thompson to implement business operations and strategic goals, and represent AMP on various boards and committees.
 Before joining AMP in 2003, Ms. Sullivan was vice president, director of marketing, for a consulting engineering firm specializing in power generation and distribution, where she was responsible for developing and implementing marketing plans and strategies.
 Ms. Sullivan also serves as President of AMPT.
 She holds a B.S. in Electrical Engineering from the University of Toledo.